sdrframework/sdrframework.github.io/pages/introduction.md

 - The project will explore how to satisfy user-requirements (fidelity, speed, reduction ratio) efficiently and accurately.

 - SDR will support multiple parallel heterogeneous environments and will be evaluated comprehensively by using diverse scientific applications on DOE leadership-class supercomputers.

+## Acknowledgement

+his work was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research (ASCR), under contract DE-AC02-06CH11357.